You are here

 For more details about eHLbc membership, see the Membership Pledge.

-eHLbc serves as the catalyst for collaboration amongst health, government, and post-secondary institutions across BC and Yukon.
+eHLbc serves as the catalyst for collaboration amongst health, government, and post-secondary organizations across BC and Yukon.
 This collaboration translates into benefits on many levels.

 Benefits for Learners, Educators, Researchers, and Practitioners